Wacom-Developer/sdk-for-signature-windows/README.md

 ## Documentation
 For further details on using the SDK see [Wacom Ink SDK for signature documentation](http://developer-docs.wacom.com/sdk-for-signature/)

-The API Reference is available directly in the downloaded SDK.
+The API Reference is available here: [PDF documents](https://developer-docs.wacom.com/docs/sdk-for-signature/guides/windows/#pdf-documents)

 ## Support
 If you experience issues with the technology components, please see related [FAQs](https://developer-support.wacom.com/hc/en-us)